larsschwegmann/OCDrop/README.md

 OCDrop
 ======

-Sharing client ala Cloud/Droplr for ownCloud (http://owncloud.org/)
+Sharing client ala Cloud/Droplr for ownCloud (http://owncloud.org/) that rests in your OS X menubar.